 I was my usual indecisive self, particularly since I had another big meal coming up on my next flight.
 The waiter recommended the Wiener Schnitzel, and I’ve heard good things about this from others.
 Its not really something I’d typically order, but I’m also not dining in high end restaurants on a daily basis.
 I was on vacation, so why not indulge.

 It was excellent.

 Tarmac ride to onward flight

-I was escorted downstairs, my passport was stamped, and then climbed into a Mercedes S-class sedan for our ride across the tarmac to the A380 taking me to Narita.
+I was escorted downstairs, my passport was stamped exiting Germany.
+Then I entered a Mercedes S-class sedan for our ride across the tarmac to the A380 taking me to Narita.
 This is a neat experience, with great views.
 I even got to see the 747-8i that I took from Dulles on the way while it was getting towed to the departure gate for its flight back to Washington.

 The photo below shows the various modes of transportation I took to and from Frankfurt.
 The 747-8i I rode from Dulles, the S-Class Mercedes from the FCT, and the left wing of the A380 I would be taking to Tokyo.